 Stop.
 Listen.
 Experiment.
 Repeat as often as possible.

 Can you name one great photographer that inspires you with his works and why?

 Buck Shreck – a world class pro from Alaska - is a true inspiration to me when it comes to wildlife shooting.
 I've shot with him on several occasions and I’m constantly impressed with his drive, zeal and passion for wildlife shooting.
 I wouldn't be a wildlife shooter today if Buck had not inspired me to attempt the genre.
 I've learned a lot from him and from following great wildlife shooters like Moose Peterson online.

 Update: We have just published an interesting interview with the Amazing Wildlife Photography by Buck Shreck.

 If you have something else to add (a video/book/about your next project/etc.) just tell us.

 I've received so many inquiries about where to go and when to shoot landscapes and wildlife in Grand Teton National Park that I've written and released my first eBook – The Dirt Cheap Photo Guide to Grand Teton National Park.
 It is being published via several different eBook formats this summer and the people who've used it so far within the park tell me it has really helped them.
 My intent is to help photographers find those out of the way locations that they might never find on their own and that have taken me ten plus years to locate.
 It is also filled with my photo interpretations of dozens of different places in Jackson Hole and also includes my shooting tips for when to arrive at each spot at the optimum time of the day.

 I also continue to lead photo tours several times a year to some of the best landscape locations in North America.
-If anyone is interested, they can find more information at my website:

 Thank you Mr. Jeff Clow for your fantastic contribution for this article and all the support.
 We would like to congratulate you for the beauty of each picture that you shared with us.
 Good luck with your tours, and with your latest e-book.